setanicholas/portfolio/README.md

 ## 🔥 About Nick: Data, Finance, and Life in the Granite State

-I absolutely love what I do.
-It sounds corny, but can't believe I get to wake up everyday and use technology to help make businesses smoother and more efficent.
 When I’m not working, I enjoy spending time playing soccer or exploring the mountains and coastline of my home state, New Hampshire.
 I love hanging out with my golden retriever, spending quality time with family and friends, and I'm always eager to chat about cars.
 I'm also excited to be getting married soon!

 ---

 ## 🤙 Get in Touch

-*Please contact me through phone (603-770-9722) or email ([seta.nicholas@gmail.com](mailto:seta.nicholas@gmail.com)) for additional details regarding my portfolio and references.*
+*Feel free to contact me through phone (603-770-9722) or email ([seta.nicholas@gmail.com](mailto:seta.nicholas@gmail.com).*